MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/syntax-conventions.md

 `evaluate` `http_request` `(` *Uri* [, *RequestHeaders* [, *Options*]] `)`

 Based on this syntax, the *RequestHeaders* and *Options* are optional parameters of type [dynamic](scalar-data-types/dynamic.md).
-However, when invoking this plugin, if you want to specify *Options* then you must also specify *RequestHeaders*.
+When invoking this plugin, if you want to specify *Options* then you must also specify *RequestHeaders*.
 If you don't have any value to pass, pass an empty dynamic property bag.

 ## See also